Guidelines for Responding to a Complaint of an Alleged Violation of the ASHA Code of Ethics

 How are individuals notified that a complaint of an alleged code violation has been filed against them?

 Once a complaint is submitted in accordance with the complaint filing procedures and is determined to be within the jurisdiction of the Board, the ASHA Director of Ethics sends a notification letter, on behalf of the Board, to the individual named in the complaint (the Respondent) along with a copy of the complaint, all attachments submitted by the initiator of the complaint (the Complainant), and a copy of the Code and Practices and Procedures of the Board of Ethics.

 Responding to a Complaint

 What do I do if I am notified by ASHA that an ethics complaint has been filed against me?

 You, as the Respondent in the matter, will have 45 days to submit a response to the complaint.
-It is very important that you submit a response to ensure that the BOE has all of the relevant information it needs in order to adjudicate the matter fairly.
-Even if you acknowledge that you violated the code, submitting a response indicating your awareness of the matter and, if appropriate, an explanation of any possible mitigating factors, will help the board determine the appropriate sanction if it determines that there was a code violation.
+It is very important that you submit a response to ensure that the Board has all of the relevant information it needs in order to adjudicate the matter fairly.
+Even if you acknowledge that you violated the Code, submitting a response indicating your awareness of the matter and, if appropriate, an explanation of any possible mitigating factors, will help the Board determine the appropriate sanction if it determines that there was a code violation.

-A certificate holder who has resigned his/her CCC after a complaint is made or an alleged violation has occurred is not exempt from ethics complaint adjudication, whether currently in process or not.
-Failure to respond to a complaint may be construed as a violation of Principle IV, Rule N, of the Code of Ethics (2010r), which states, "Individuals shall comply fully with the policies of the Board of Ethics in its consideration and adjudication of complaints of violations of the Code of Ethics."
+certificate holder who has resigned his/her CCC after a complaint is made or an alleged violation has occurred is not exempt from ethics complaint adjudication, whether currently in process or not.
+Failure to respond to a complaint may be construed as a violation of Principle of Ethics IV, Rule P, which states, "Individuals making and responding to complaints shall comply fully with the policies of the Board of Ethics in its consideration, adjudication, and resolution of complaints of alleged violations of the Code of Ethics."

 What should my response include?